claytonwramsey/www/zla/content/recipes/cinnamon-roll-cookies/index.md

 </figure>

-These aren\'t really cinnamon rolls, but they aren\'t really cookies either.
+These arent really cinnamon rolls, but they arent really cookies either.
 This recipe is scaled to make around 36 cookies and takes about 2 hours.